stjordanis/old/docs/content/en/enterprise/monitoring.md

 ---
-title: "Monitoring"
+title: Monitoring
-description: "Collaborate, create, and connect in an all-in-one data processing suite!"
+description: Collaborate, create, and connect in an all-in-one data processing suite!
-position: 1
+position: 1002
-category: "Enterprise"
+category: enterprise
 ---

 In this section we will look at the tools built into DataTorch for monitoring